mshava/NodebotsOpenDay/BattleBot.md

 ![Battle bot](./images/battlebot_5.jpg)

+Attach:
-* Attach the white servo wires to the Arduino, to pins 12 & 13
+* the white servo wires to the Arduino, to pins 12 & 13
-* Attach the ground wires from the Servos to ground on the Arduino.
+* the ground wires from the Servos to ground on the Arduino.

 Attach you Nodebot to the laptop and take it for a spin.